Cerebral palsy: Term infants

 In babies who are born at term risk factors include problems with the placenta, birth defects, low birth weight, breathing meconium into the lungs, a delivery requiring either the use of instruments or an emergency Caesarean section, birth asphyxia, seizures just after birth, respiratory distress syndrome, low blood sugar, and infections in the baby.

 As of 2013, it was unclear how much of a role birth asphyxia plays as a cause.
 It is unclear if the size of the placenta plays a role.
 As of 2015 it is evident that in advanced countries, most cases of cerebral palsy in term or near-term neonates have explanations other than asphyxia.

 Genetics

 Cerebral palsy is not commonly considered a genetic disease.
 About 2% of all CP cases are expected to be inherited, with glutamate decarboxylase-1 being one of the possible enzymes involved.
 Most inherited cases are autosomal recessive.
 However, the vast majority of CP cases are connected to brain damage during birth and in infancy.
 There is a small percentage of CP cases caused by brain damage that stemmed from the prenatal period, which is estimated to be less than 5% of CP cases overall.
-Moreover, there is no one reason why some CP cases come from prenatal brain damage, and it's not known if those cases have a genetic basis.
+Moreover, there is no one reason why some CP cases come from prenatal brain damage, and it is not known if those cases have a genetic basis.

 Cerebellar hypoplasia is sometimes genetic and can cause ataxic cerebral palsy.